Kids Kinect in the Classroom

 All in all, do I think that the Kinect games themselves will provide much more than engagement and incentive for my students?
 Not really.
 However do I think that the Kinect sensor technology offers some interesting Redefinition opportunities for the classroom?
 Why yes, I do.
 Let the experimentation begin.

 You have read this article kinect / SEL / xbox with the title Kids Kinect in the Classroom.
-You can bookmark this page URL http://fieldecho.blogspot.com/2011/11/kids-kinect-in-classroom.html.
+You can bookmark this page URL https://fieldecho.blogspot.com/2011/11/kids-kinect-in-classroom.html.
 Thanks!

 No comment for "Kids Kinect in the Classroom"